 When a user gets to a site, they need a clear direction of where the content that they are looking for lives.

 If this is not simplistic and clearly laid out in an intuitive navigation, they will most likely bounce from the site.

-Visitors will not spend a large amount of time a site that is hard to navigate or one that they have difficulty trusting.
+Visitors will not spend a large amount of time a site that is unpleasant, unattractive, or have difficulty trusting.

-Provide an easy user experience for visitors by starting with a great design that is not just aesthetically pleasing, but is functional, intuitive, and easily to navigate.
+Provide an appealing user experience by starting with a great design is not just about aesthetics.
+It’s about creating a functional, intuitive, and pleasant overall website experience.

 Mobile users have even less patience than desktop users.

 A website should have a responsive design in order to provide users on mobile devices with a solid user experience.